-- With the shapes selected, the vertical alignment options are: - Align Top aligns shapes along the top side of the uppermost shape of the group. - Align Vertical Center aligns shapes to a horizontal axis through the center. - Align Bottom aligns shapes along the bottom side of the bottommost shape of the group.
+- With the shapes selected, the vertica - Align Top aligns shapes along the top side of the Cutting Mat. - Align Vertical Center aligns shapes through the center of the Cutting Mat. - Align Bottom aligns shapes along the bottom side of the Cutting Mat.